Topics on this page

 Enable Intrusion Prevention in Detect mode

 Enable Intrusion Prevention and use Detect mode for monitoring.
 Configure Intrusion Prevention using the appropriate policies to affect the targeted computers.
-You can also configure individual computers:
+You can also configure individual computers.

 -